tom-howard/com2009/docs/waffles/key-info.md

 ## Tip 5: Object Detection

-In general, image detection gets a little more challenging in the real-world, where the same object might appear (to a robot's camera) to have slightly different colour tones under different light conditions, from different angles, in different levels of shade, etc. In simulation (again in Part 6 of the Course), you may build an extremely effective `colour_search.py` node to detect each of the four coloured pillars in the `tuos_simulations/coloured_pillars` world, but htis might not perfom as well in the real world without some fine-tuning
+In general, image detection gets a little more challenging in the real-world, where the same object might appear (to a robot's camera) to have slightly different colour tones under different light conditions, from different angles, in different levels of shade, etc. In simulation (again in Part 6 of the Course), you may build an extremely effective `colour_search.py` node to detect each of the four coloured pillars in the `tuos_simulations/coloured_pillars` world, but this might not perform as well in the real world without some fine-tuning

 ### Why Does This Matter?